 There is no need to have both and it might cause unforeseen issues.

-Add the iOS Auto Provision Step to your app’s Workflow.
+Add the iOS Auto Provision with App Store Connect API Step to your app’s Workflow.
 You can check it on the Workflow tab of the Workflow Editor.

 Please note that this step must come AFTER any dependency installer Step in your Workflow, such as Run CocoaPods install or Carthage.
-Make sure that you do NOT modify your Xcode project between the iOS Auto Provision and the Xcode Archive & Export for iOS Steps.
-For example, do not change the bundle ID after the iOS Auto Provision Step.
+Make sure that you do NOT modify your Xcode project between the iOS Auto Provision with App Store Connect API and the Xcode Archive & Export for iOS Steps.
+For example, do not change the bundle ID after the iOS Auto Provision with App Store Connect API Step.

 - Fill the required inputs of the step: